numpy/numpy/doc/source/reference/c-api/array.rst

     *context* is passed in containing the descriptor for the array.
     Returns 0 on success, -1 on failure.

+.. c:type:: NPY_COMPARE_RESULT (PyArray_SortCompareFunc) ( \
+                 const void *a, const void *b, PyArray_Descr *descr)

+    A function to compare two elements of an array for sorting.
+The *a* and *b* pointers point to the elements to compare, and *descr* is the descriptor for the array.
+Returns a value of type :c:type:`NPY_COMPARE_RESULT` indicating the result of the comparison, including whether each element is unordered.

 API Functions and Typedefs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~